Thanks for the Memory (Red Dwarf): Similarity to Star Trek: The Next Generation

 In their book The Red Dwarf Programme Guide, Chris Howarth and Steve Lyons point out the "uncanny similarities" between the Red Dwarf episode "Thanks for the Memory" and the Star Trek: The Next Generation episode "Clues", which aired on American television nearly two and half years later.
 Howarth and Lyons note that the American show "has the cast waking up to find that time has passed of which they have no memory.
 Despite the resistance of their mechanical crew member, they attempt to find out what has happened, but learn that they were better off not knowing.
 One of them even has a broken limb..."

 Reception

-Originally broadcast on the British television channel BBC2 on 20 September 1988 in the 9:00 pm evening slot, the episode was voted by readers of the Red Dwarf Smegazine in a 1992 poll as the 19th best episode of the 30 then existing, attracting 1.9% of the vote.
+Originally broadcast on the British television channel BBC2 on 20 September 1988, the episode was voted by readers of the Red Dwarf Smegazine in a 1992 poll as the 19th best episode of the 30 then existing, attracting 1.9% of the vote.
 This made it the fifth-ranked of Series 2's episodes.

-However, director Ed Bye stated in the Series II documentary, "It's Cold Outside", that the episode was a standout of the series.
+Director Ed Bye stated in the Series II documentary, "It's Cold Outside", that the episode was a standout of the series.